pbsmyth/command-line/frontmatter.md

 Mastering the command line will prove useful in a great number of projects.

 - Most Python- and R-based projects will require you to have some knowledge of the command line.
 At a very basic level, you will be invoking a Python script and will be using values of command line arguments when creating and running your scripts.
 - The command line is also useful for setting up installations of server side software like [Omeka](www.omeka.org).
 The command line will allow you to navigate the file structure of your server.
-Commands like ls, mkdir, rmdir, cd, etc. are really important.
-For example, grep could help you find a plugin directory that you might have accidentally placed in the wrong location.
+Commands like `ls`, `mkdir`, `rmdir`, `cd`, etc. are really important.
+For example, `grep` could help you find a plugin directory that you might have accidentally placed in the wrong location.
-- A recent digital capstone project by Christofer Gass runs a Python script on the [command line](https://academicworks.cuny.edu/gc_etds/3786/)
+- [Fair World 64: A Text-Based Game of the 1964–1965 World's Fair](https://academicworks.cuny.edu/gc_etds/3786/) A recent digital capstone project by Christofer Gass runs a Python script on the command line
-- [Awesome Bash](https://github.com/awesome-lists/awesome-bash), "a curated list of delightful Bash scripts and resources."
+- [Awesome Bash](https://github.com/awesome-lists/awesome-bash) A curated list of useful Bash scripts and resources.

 ### Ethical Considerations